Joint Object Tracking and Intent Recognition: Abstract

 \section{Abstract}

-This paper presents a Bayesian framework for inferring the posterior of the \textit{extended} state of a target, incorporating its underlying goal or intent, such as any intermediate waypoints and/or final destination.
-The methodology is thus for joint tracking and intent recognition.
-Several novel latent intent models are proposed here within a virtual leader formulation.
+This paper presents a Bayesian framework for inferring the posterior of the \textit{augmented} state of a target, incorporating its underlying goal or intent, such as any intermediate waypoints and/or the final destination.
+Thus, it is for joint object tracking and intent recognition.
+Several latent intent models are proposed here within a virtual leader formulation.
 They capture the influence of the target's hidden goal on its instantaneous behaviour.
 In this context, various motion models, including for highly maneuvering objects, are also considered.
 The \textit{a priori} unknown target intent (e.g. destination) can dynamically change over time and take any value within the state space (e.g. a location or spatial region).
 A sequential Monte Carlo (particle filtering) approach is introduced for the simultaneous estimation of the target's (kinematic) state and its intent.
 Rao-Blackwellisation is employed to enhance the statistical performance of the inference routine.
 Simulated data and real radar measurements are used to demonstrate the efficacy of the proposed techniques.